Healthy Homes Assessment Totara Park

 Totara Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Totara Park and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory for all Totara Park and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be in force throughout the tenancy period of the rental property.
+• Property managers and landlords have to keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will be applied during the tenure of their rental properties.

-• Property managers and private landlords are required to ensure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed , or altered Tenancy.
+• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All households rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes